-Fungal infection - groin; Infection - fungal - groin; Itching in the groin; Ringworm - groin; Tinea cruris; Tinea of the groin
+Fungal infection - groin; Infection - fungal - groin; Ringworm - groin; Tinea cruris; Tinea of the groin

-Jock itch is an infection of the groin area caused by fungus or yeast.
-The medical term is tinea cruris, or ringworm of the groin.
+Jock itch is an infection of the groin area caused by a fungus.
+The medical term is tinea cruris or ringworm of the groin.

-Jock itch occurs when a type of fungus or yeast grows and spreads in the groin area.
+Jock itch occurs when a type of fungus grows and spreads in the groin area.

 Jock itch can be triggered by friction from clothes and prolonged moistness in the groin area, such as from sweating.
-A fungal or yeast infection of the feet can spread to the groin area by pulling up pants if the waistband gets contaminated with fungus or yeast from the feet.
+A fungal infection of the feet can spread to the groin area by pulling up pants if the waistband gets contaminated with fungus from the feet.

-Jock itch can be passed from one person to the next by direct skin-to-skin contact or contact with unwashed clothing.
+Jock itch can be passed from one person to another by direct skin-to-skin contact or contact with unwashed clothing.